nextui-org/nextui/packages/components/breadcrumbs/README.md

 # @nextui-org/breadcrumbs

-A Quick description of the component
+Breadcrumbs display a hierarchy of links to the current page or resource in an application.

-> This is an internal utility, not intended for public usage.
+Please refer to the [documentation](https://nextui.org/docs/components/breadcrumbs) for more information.

 ## Installation